joblib/threadpoolctl/README.md

 # Thread-pool Controls

-Python helpers to limit the number of thread used in thread-pool backed parallelism for C-libraries.
+Python helpers to limit the number of threads used in threadpool-backed parallelism for C-libraries.

 # Installation